NativeScript/docs/content/tutorials/build-a-master-detail-app-with-react.md

 ### Access navigation props

 We passed in the `id` of the flick card the user tapped on in the previous section as we navigate to the details page.
-We can access the passed in `id` via the `route.params` property.
+We can access the passed-in `id` via the `route.params` property.
 We can then use the `id` to get the selected flick information to be displayed in our details component's template.
 Open `DetailsScreen.tsx` and add the following:

 ```tsx{9,17,19}
 // src/components/DetailsScreen.tsx